 Even better guacamole deviled eggs are super simple to put together.
 Here’s how…

 First you get the hard part out of the way; boiling and peeling the eggs (I give you a detailed rundown in the recipe for how I boil eggs, follow them and you will have perfect eggs every time).
 Then combine the yolks and the rest of the ingredients in a food processor and pulse until the filling is smooth.
+I use a 10-cup food processor, here’s more info on my favorite brands.
 If you don’t have a food processor you can chop all the filling ingredients super small and then mash them together with a fork.

 Pipe or spoon the filling into the egg white shells, top with some thinly sliced jalapeños or red chiles if you’d like and serve!